 This course applies organizational theory to the role of the professional consultant in the design and implementation of organizational interventions.
-Attention is given to issues of change (dynamics) and stabilization (statics); stages of organizational life; changes in structure, process, and attitude in such area as personnel selection, training and development; socio-technical consultation; job redesign; organizational learning; and appreciative inquiry.
+Attention is given to issues of change (dynamics) and stabilization (statics); stages of organizational life; changes in structure, process, and attitude in such areas as personnel selection, training and development; socio-technical consultation; job redesign; organizational learning; and appreciative inquiry.

 PSY 840 Organizational Case Conference (3 units)

-This seminar provides in-depth supervision in a group setting and explores the professional and personal issues emerging from students' roles as teachers, leaders, interventionists, and advocates.
-Students present cases, and class discussion centers on issues concerning their work in the field. the focus is on such topics as diagnosis, change, stabilization strategies, and reflective practice.
-This course meets various times over 3 quarters.
+This seminar provides in-depth supervision in a group setting and explores the professional and personal issues emerging from students’ roles as teachers, leaders, interventionists, and advocates.
+Students present cases, and class discussion centers on issues concerning their work in the field.
+The focus is on such topics as diagnosis, change, stabilization strategies, and reflective practice.
+This course meets at various times over 3 quarters.

 PSY 846 Personnel Selection, Placement and Classification (4 units)

-This course examines the theory and techniques involved in matching individual’s needs, preferences, skills, and abilities with the need and preferences of organizations.
+This course examines the theory and techniques involved in matching an individual’s needs, preferences, skills, and abilities with the needs and preferences of organizations.
 Specifically, this course will integrate theory and research on human abilities; test theory, development, and use; classical and decision theory models of selection; alternative selection devices; and legal and societal considerations that impact upon the selection, placement and classification processes.
-Attention will also be give to the interactions of human behavior and task environments, ranging from detection and identification of simple events to problem solving, decision making, and control of complex work environments.
+Attention will also be given to the interactions of human behavior and task environments, ranging from detection and identification of simple events to problem solving, decision making, and control of complex work environments.

 PSY 852 Clinical Psychopharmacology (4 units)